 The use of the Trust in the procedures for separation by consensus and for joint divorce has found full recognition in the Italian jurisprudence.

-In the cases of separation and divorce, one of the fundamental problems of the family pathology that may arise as a result of the couple's legal separation may concern the fulfillment of the obligations arising from the separation and divorce situation, and those that each spouse voluntarily undertakes by signing the the separation / divorce agreement, and those that constitute the consequence of a court order contained in the separation / divorce order, even in this case the trust can be useful: the assets bound in trusts are indifferent to any economic affair that may involve the debtor spouse (Trustworthy) following the establishment of the Trust, thus guaranteeing the Beneficiaries not to be subjected to the trust on the trust property of any creditors of the Settlor.
-Coming to establish a compulsory relationship between the Trustee and the creditor spouse, the possibility of non-fulfillment is annulled and therefore the possibility that the creditor spouse must resort to forced execution.
-The Trust then determines the submission of the destination restriction only to the assets necessary to meet the maintenance obligation.
+In causes of separation and divorce, one of the fundamental problems of the family pathology that can arise following the legal separation of the couple can concern the fulfillment of the obligations that arise from the situation of separation and divorce, both those that each spouse voluntarily assumes by signing the 'separation / divorce agreement, and those that are the consequence of a court order contained in the separation / divorce provision, also in this case the trust can be useful: the assets bound in trusts are indifferent to any economic affair that may involve the debtor spouse (Trustworthy) following the establishment of the Trust, thus guaranteeing the Beneficiaries not to be subjected to the trust on the trust property of any creditors of the Settlor.
+By establishing a mandatory relationship between the Trustee and the creditor spouse, the possibility of a default is canceled and therefore the possibility that the creditor spouse has to resort to forced execution.
+The Trust then determines the submission of the restriction of destination only to the capital resources necessary to meet the maintenance obligation.

-The Trust becomes a very important tool in the de facto family because it can more fully guarantee the correct management of patrimonial relationships, the fair reconciliation of interests and satisfies all the needs and needs of cohabitants, even those that may arise, both in the relationship, both in the eventuality of the interruption of cohabitation.
+The Trust becomes a very important tool in the de facto family because it can more fully guarantee the correct management of property relations, the fair balance of interests and satisfies all the needs and requirements of cohabitants, even those that may have arisen, both in constant relationship, and in the event of the interruption of cohabitation.

 The regulation of relations between cohabitants finds advantage in the segregation of assets, as a natural effect of the trust.